5 Stocks Under $10 Worth Buying

 These five stocks aren't trading in the single digits by accident.
 If I'm right about the catalysts, though, they may not be trading in the single digits for too much longer.

 Finding promising stocks while they're still cutting their baby teeth is at the heart of the Rule Breakers newsletter that I write for.
 You can check it out for free this month with a 30-day trial subscription.
-There are roughly a half dozen active stock recommendations in the growth stock research service trading for less than $10 at the moment.
+There are roughly a half-dozen active stock recommendations in the growth-stock research service trading for less than $10 at the moment -- EnerNOC included.
 Check those out, and I'll be back with more on the third Monday of next month.

-If you enjoy low-priced stocks because they have the potential to generate huge gains, you'll want to read about the next Rule-Breaking multi-bagger.
-The report's free, so it's even cheaper than some of these stocks.
+If you enjoy low-priced stocks because they have the potential to generate huge gains, you'll want to read about the next Rule-Breaking multibagger.
+The report's free, so it's even cheaper than these stocks.
 Check it out now.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.